 Is Freight Broker Pay Justified?

 In our last blog post, I said I could write an entire post on the mechanism of freight broker pay.
 Here’s the lovechild of that claim.
-Freight broker pay and topics surrounding it are very sensitive and complex issues in the transportation industry.
-In fact, as I was writing I felt as though this medium was insufficient to capture the complexities of the freight broker pay mechanism.
+Freight broker pay and topics surrounding it are very sensitive and complex issues.
+In fact, as I was writing I felt as though this medium wouldn’t capture the complexities of the freight broker pay mechanism.
 My ideas here are not novel or groundbreaking, nor are they absolute.
 However, I’ve not found this topic addressed in any detail.
-Here I will discuss briefly why brokers (to a certain point) are worth the money they make and why customers and carriers may distrust brokers.
-Finally I mention how we might create harmony between the three parties involved in the process so that all enjoy a mutual benefit.
+Here I will discuss briefly why brokers (to a certain point) are worth the money they make.
+I’ll also explain why customers and carriers may distrust brokers.
+Finally, I mention how we might create harmony between the three parties involved in the process.
+This will result in mutual benefit.

 Yes, to an Extent

-The first issue on this topic is whether the freight broker is worth the money it makes.
-I argue that they most certainly are up to a certain point, and not beyond that, but only if the work done by the freight broker provides a benefit to the carrier and customer over and above the fee the broker charges.
+The first issue on this topic is whether the freight broker is worth the money they make.
+They most certainly are up to a certain point, and not beyond that.
+But, they only are if the work done by the freight broker provides a benefit to the carrier and customer.
+This benefit must be over and above the fee the broker charges.

 What Brokers (should) Do

-The first thing a broker must do is take some responsibility off the hands of logistics coordinators of the customer.
-A freight broker does this well if she has access to trucking companies through industry software and experience that the shipper otherwise would not have.
-That carrier network expands exponentially if the customer utilizes 2-3 brokers with which the business realizes a long-term relationship whereby each party feels invested and involved in the other’s success.
+The first thing a broker must do is take some responsibility off the hands of logistics coordinators.
+A freight broker does this well if he/she has access to trucking companies through industry software.
+He/she must also have experience that the shipper otherwise would not have.
+A shipper expands their network exponentially if the customer utilizes 2-3 brokers.
+However, the shipper only realizes a long-term relationship if each party feels invested and involved in the other’s success.

-A freight broker also proves her worth if she assumes responsibilities that the customer organization would otherwise be handling, i.e. booking appointments, liaising between shipper and consignee, matching multiple drops, negotiating annual rates, etc. A company would add a position internally to handle these tasks and pay an hourly wage or salary.
+A freight broker also proves her worth if he/she assumes responsibilities that the customer organization would otherwise be handling.
+Some examples are booking appointments, liaising between shipper and consignee, matching multiple drops, negotiating annual rates, etc. A company would add a position internally to handle these tasks and pay an hourly wage or salary.
 This translates to more overhead, more taxes, increased fixed expenses.

 A rough estimate for an average salary for a logistics coordinator is around $45,000 per year.
 For a logistics supervisor, it hovers around $60,000 per year.
-One good freight broker with whom you realize a long-term oriented, mutually beneficial relationship, performing similar duties could potentially eliminate an entire position.
+One good freight broker performing similar duties could potentially eliminate an entire position.
 This saves the company anywhere from $40,000-$80,000 per year.

 Broker and Carrier Mutual Benefit

-Further, a broker must provide business to a carrier that in absence of the broker the carrier would otherwise not have.
+Further, a broker must provide business to a carrier that otherwise the carrier would not have.
 As freight brokers, we specialize in matching carriers with our customers’ loads.
 We realize a degree of specialization either on a certain lane, with a particular type of freight or in a region of the country.
-We find carriers with which we repeat business, develop relationships and earn trust, the results of which enable the broker to rely on the carrier and vice versa.
+We find carriers with which we repeat business, develop relationships and earn trust.
+The results enable the broker to rely on the carrier and vice versa.
 At this point we essentially become a part of each other’s business – the carrier becomes a de facto “fleet” of the broker and thus, of the shipper customer; and the broker becomes a de facto “outside sales” entity operating on behalf of the carrier.
 The relationship at that point is firmly rooted in the performance of one another at all three points of the triangle.